rezeile/cp3/README.md

 the text does a great job of categorizing problems by problem type so that programmers can get more targeted practice.

-For example, if one wants extra practice solving problems that require the application of a Greedy Algorithm, she can find a cornucopia of problems listed in their text that utilize said Algorithm.
+For example,if one wants extra practice solving problems that require the application of a Greedy Algorithm, she can find a cornucopia of problems listed in their text that utilize said Algorithm.